Or, Subtitled: Losing a Husband and Both Parents within Two Years and Carrying On

-On 18 March 1839 Jane mortgaged Kitty, Lester, Betsy, and Catherine to her brother-in-law Fielding Wesley Lindsey to satisfy her debt to the estate of Dennis Lindsey in the sum of about $3,000.
+On 18 March 1839 Jane Lindsey made a deed of trust to James B. Speake and Samuel Irwin as administrators of Dennis Lindsey.
+The document states that Jane was indebted to the estate administrators in the sum of $2,994.37, to be paid 1 January 1840, as stipulated in her bond bearing the date 7 March 1837, due 25 December thereafter with the legal interest thereon accruing.
+Jane mortgaged with her brother-in-law Fielding W. Lindsey as trustee enslaved persons Kitty, Luster, Betsy, and Catharine and their future increase.
+The deed of trust was signed by Fielding W. Lindsey, James B. Speake, and Samuel Irwin.
+All parties (including Jane) acknowledged the deed the day it was made and it was recorded 28 March.
 Note that this document seems to tell us that the unnamed child of Dennis’s estate inventory and sale account was another Catherine, named for her mother Caty/Kitty.
 The 1840 federal census shows Jane owning no enslaved persons.
 It shows her son Wesley holding three enslaved persons.
 Were these three of the enslaved persons his mother had purchased in 1836?
 Note that in 1844, the Methodist church would split over the question of the morality of owning enslaved human beings, a practice Wesley himself vocally abhorred.

 The 1850 federal slave schedule for Lawrence County shows Jane holding one enslaved person, a 10-year-old male.
 Her brother-in-law Fielding Wesley Lindsey holds a female aged 22, a female aged 5 and a male aged 1.